 p.s.
 Don’t forget to drink Coca-Cola, it’s invented here.

 I hope you like this little photo diary I put together to share my time adventuring through Atlanta.
-Let me know if you have visited Atlanta and how did you like it.
+Let me know if you have visited USA and how did you like it.
 If you need any more recommendations, drop me a line.